 Satisfactory completion of the required prerequisite coursework from a regionally accredited college or university is necessary.
 A baccalaureate degree, graduate degree or other professional degree is not required for admission to the School of Pharmacy; however, students possessing a previous degree will be given additional consideration for admission.
 Prior to matriculation, competitive applicants must have completed the prerequisite coursework.
-Cumulative GPAs of 2.50 and above are considered competitive.
-Science GPAs below 2.25 may be considered if the candidate possesses other exceptional qualities.
-All science and math prerequisites must have been completed within the past 10 years with a letter grade of C or higher.
+There are not minimum GPAs but cumulative GPAs of 2.50 and above are considered competitive.
+All prerequisites must have an earned letter grade of C- or higher.
 All applications undergo a holistic review process whereby careful consideration is given to all the credentials presented by applicants.
-PCATs scores >40 are considered competitive.